Fun Facts about Cape Town that will make you want to intern there.

 In the past few years, Cape Town was often voted as one of the most beautiful cities in the world to visit.
-So we are not surprised you and many others are keen to visit this city for a holiday or doing an internship.
-You probably know about its beaches, Table Mountain, Robben Island and beautiful sunsets (and sunrises)…but here are twelve fun facts you probably didn’t know about the Mother City.
+So we are not surprised you and many others are keen to make this phenomenal city the destination for your internship abroad.
+(We think it’s a good choice!
+We’re lucky to be based here ourselves.)
+And we’re here to give you some interesting information about Cape Town.
+You probably know about its beaches, Table Mountain, Robben Island and beautiful sunsets (and sunrises) – but here are twelve fun facts you probably didn’t know about this South African gem.

 1. Cape Town’s nickname is the Mother City.